seed-run/homepage/index.md

       </div>
       <div class="point">
         <h6>Build notifications</h6>
-        <p>Get notified when a build starts, succeeds, and fails via the channel you prefer, whether it is Slack, email or custom webhook.</p>
+        <p>Get notified when a build starts, succeeds, or fails via the channel you prefer, whether it is Slack, email, or through a custom webhook.</p>
         <a href="/docs/adding-build-notifications.html">
           Learn more
           <i class="fa fa-angle-right" aria-hidden="true"></i>